-The Beijing that Mrs. Johnston knew was a city of great contrasts.
+Peking was a city of great contrasts.
 Gentlemen in silk gowns rode comfortably in rickshaws while the coolies strained to pull their heavy carts.
 There were telephones, electric lights, and telegraphs lines connecting China to the world while at the same time camels carried coal from the hills and men carried heavy loads from shoulder poles.
-The beauty of the country with its unique architecture, its delicate art and philosophy, and the delightful sense of humor and courteous gentleness of its people made an indelible impression on Mrs. Johnston.
-She felt that “fulfillment will come to those who dare to follow the beckoning of opportunities that are bound to come to them…” At Yenching University Mrs. Johnston not only taught English but also was in charge of the dramatic presentations and put on festive Chinese plays that had been translated by her students.
+The beauty of the country with its unique architecture, delicate art and philosophy, and the delightful sense of humor and courteous gentleness of its people made an indelible impression on Mrs. Johnston.
+She felt that “fulfillment will come to those who dare to follow the beckoning of opportunities that are bound to come to them…” At Yenching University Mrs. Johnston not only taught English but was in charge of dramatic presentations and festive Chinese plays that had been translated by her students.
 Mrs. Johnston met her husband George, a banker with the International Banking Corporation, at a house party and his charming manner impressed her immediately.
-They married in Hong Kong and then boarded the S.S.
+They married in Hong Kong then boarded the S.S.
 Esquilino and spent six months traveling back to the United States.

 Mrs. Johnston took the first steps to change Dana Hall from a conventional boarding school of the 19th century to a modern educational institution known and respected around the world.
 Partly due to World War II and partly due to her connection to China, Mrs. Johnston opened the enrollment of Dana to more international students.
 Through her friendship with Reverend Howard Thurman, a theologian and civil rights activist, she also brought the first African-American student to Dana.
 She was the first to allow seniors to drop regular classes in order to pursue independent studies.
 She was ahead of her time when she lobbied nearby colleges to allow qualified Dana seniors to take freshman college courses for credit.
-Dating regulations and permission to go into the Village [Wellesley] were liberalized.
+Dating regulations and permission to go into the Village (downtown Wellesley) were liberalized.
 Parlor chaperones were no longer necessary when boys came to visit on Saturday and Sunday afternoons.
-She also changed student government to allow for greater student participation.

 Alnah James Johnston retired in June of 1962 after 24 years at Dana.
 The award-winning Johnston Hall, built in 1965, was named in her honor.
 In 1976, she published The Footprints of the Pheasant in the Snow, a fascinating memoir of her years teaching in China.
-Alnah James Johnston was truly the First Lady of Dana Hall.
+Alnah James Johnston left a lasting legacy at Dana Hall.